KQM-git/TCL/docs/combat-mechanics/elemental-effects/simultaneous-reaction-priority.md

 # Simultaneous Reaction Priorities

 Simultaneous reaction priority theory is an expansion of the Elemental Gauge Theory.
 The findings here have validated EGT and this presents a few practical uses of the findings.
-The EGT has been CRITical in understanding what happens when simultaneous reactions occur.
+The EGT has been Critical in understanding what happens when simultaneous reactions occur.

 Mandatory reading:
 <Card item={require('./elemental-gauge-theory.md')} />